What Is a Traumatic Brain Injury?

 Nausea and Vomitting

-Talk to an Oakland Brain Injury Lawyer Today
+Talk to a San Rafael Brain Injury Lawyer Today

 If you or someone you love has suffered a traumatic brain injury, call an experienced Oakland brain injury lawyer at the Kuvara Law Firm.
-When someone else’s recklessness or negligence leaves you with a serious impairment, you may be entitled to compensation for your medical expenses, lost wages, and other expenses.
-We will deal with the insurers and their counsel on your behalf while you focus on healing and rebuilding.
+When someone else’s recklessness or negligence leaves you with a serious impairment, you may be entitled to compensation for your medical expenses, lost wages, and other costs.
+We handle the insurers and their counsel on your behalf while you focus on healing and rebuilding.

-To schedule your free, no-obligation consultation with a TBI lawyer contact us today.
+To schedule your free, no-obligation consultation with a TBI lawyer call to contact us today.

 frequently asked questions